Bank data scheme to combat people trafficking to be extended to Europe

 “We will do the same in Europe as we did in the U.S.,” said Monique Villa, chief executive of the Thomson Reuters Foundation, a charitable body which helped set up the scheme with New York County District Attorney Cyrus Vance last year.

-Forced labour in the private economy generates $150 billion globally in illegal profits per year, according to a report from the International Labour Organisation.
+Forced labor in the private economy generates $150 billion globally in illegal profits per year, according to a report from the International Labour Organization.
 Villa said around 1 million people are thought to be living as slaves in Europe.

 Vance said the U.S. partnership had so far led to more than 20 investigations, though he did not say if anyone had been prosecuted as a result.

-“Sex trafficking is at heart a business,” he told a London conference organised by the Foundation, which is part of Thomson Reuters Corp.
+“Sex trafficking is at heart a business,” he told a London conference organized by the Foundation, which is part of Thomson Reuters Corp.

 “The financial institutions are in a unique position to provide help, because they have the data that is so useful for us in terms of proving the cases ... credit card data, travel records, all of this is central to the success of trafficking investigations.”

-The banks worked with non-governmental organisations to identify customer traits and transaction patterns that may signal a higher risk of human trafficking for labour or sex.
+The banks worked with non-governmental organizations to identify customer traits and transaction patterns that may signal a higher risk of human trafficking for labor or sex.

 “Red flags” identified as potential signals of trafficking included employees of a company all making money transfers abroad at the same time, indicating they could be paying a trafficker rather than sending money to their families.